tibs/drafts/venv.rst

 As you can see, this puts the prompt back to normal as well.

-And also:
+And now we're back to the versions of Python outside the virtual environment:

 .. code:: bash

   tibs ~/temp$ python --version
   Python 2.7.17
-  tibs ~/temp$                                                                                                           I
+  tibs ~/temp$
   tibs ~/temp$ pip --version
   pip 19.3.1 from /usr/local/lib/python2.7/site-packages/pip (python 2.7)
-  tibs ~/temp$                                                                                                           I
+  tibs ~/temp$
   tibs ~/temp$ python3
-  Python 3.7.5 (default, Nov  1 2019, 02:16:32)
+  Python 3.7.6 (default, Jan 28 2020, 22:16:20)
   [Clang 11.0.0 (clang-1100.0.33.8)] on darwin
   Type "help", "copyright", "credits" or "license" for more information.
-  >>> import pypercard
+  >>> import requests
   Traceback (most recent call last):
     File "<stdin>", line 1, in <module>
-  ModuleNotFoundError: No module named 'pypercard'
+  ModuleNotFoundError: No module named 'requests'
   >>>

 In other words, the changes we made in the virtual environment have "gone